Belltown, Seattle

 Belltown is the most densely populated neighborhood in Seattle, Washington, United States, located on the city's downtown waterfront on land that was artificially flattened as part of a regrading project.
 Formerly a low-rent, semi-industrial arts district, in recent decades it has transformed into a neighborhood of trendy restaurants, boutiques, nightclubs, and residential towers as well as warehouses and art galleries.
 The area is named after William Nathaniel Bell, on whose land claim the neighborhood was built.

 In 2007, CNNMoney named Belltown the best place to retire in the Seattle metro area, calling it "a walkable neighborhood with everything you need."

 Belltown is home to Antioch University, Argosy University, City University of Seattle, and the Seattle School of Theology & Psychology.
 It lies directly west of the Denny Triangle neighborhood, where online retailer Amazon's three office towers house its downtown headquarters, and where the Cornish College of the Arts is located.

 Businesses

 Although many new businesses have eclipsed older ones, some venerated establishments still draw crowds of loyal patrons.
 Some of the classic, old Seattle nightspots in Belltown are: The Rendezvous, The Lava Lounge, Ohana, The Crocodile Cafe, and Shorty's.
 At one time Alaska Airlines had its headquarters in what is now Belltown.
+The original Ace Hotel was founded in Belltown and is still active today.